flutter/website/src/docs/cookbook/navigation/returning-data.md

 ## 3. Show the selection screen with two buttons

-Now, we'll need to build a selection screen!
-It will contain two buttons.
-When a user taps on a button, it should close the selection screen and let the home screen know which button was tapped!
+Now, build a selection screen.
+It contains two buttons.
+When a user taps a button, it closes the selection screen and lets the home screen know which button was tapped.

-For now, we'll define the UI, and figure out how to return data in the next step.
+For now, define the UI, and figure out how to return data in the next step.

 ```dart